canidlogic/retro/doc/RetroSpec.md

 For instruments that have a non-null parent reference, the channel parameters and the operator parameters for each operator are inherited from the parent instrument.
 The instrument then need only defined those parameters that differ from the inherited values.

 Melodic events inherit their channel, operator zero, and operator one parameters from the instrument they reference.
-Individual melodic events only need to specify those parameters that are different from the inherited values.

-The parameter most frequently changed by individual melodic events is the channel frequency `F`.
-Melodic events therefore have a special property for the `F` channel parameter, which may be left undefined if it should be inherited from the instrument.
-This special property is an optimization, so that in the frequent case that a melodic event only needs to change the `F` channel parameter, it can just use this special property and leave all of the parameter sets within the event undefined.

-In short, melodic events contain an offset, reserved duration, and audible duration measured in cycles, an instrument reference, an `F` value or null, and three sets of parameter values for channel parameters, operator zero parameters, and operator one parameters.
-Channel and operator parameter values are inherited from the instrument, then modified by the three parameter value sets, and finally modified by the `F` value.
+Melodic events also have two properties that allow them to optionally change the `F` channel parameter and/or `amp` operator parameter(s).
+The effect is as though a new instrument were derived from the event's instrument, the `F` channel parameter in this new instrument is set to the event's `F` value (if defined), the operator one `amp` parameter in this new instrument is set to the event's `amp` value (if defined), and possibly operator zero also has its `amp` parameter set the same way.
+If the resolved parameter value of the channel `Network` setting at the start of the melodic event is zero, then additive synthesis is in effect and any `amp` value defined in the event sets both of the operator's `amp` parameters.
+Otherwise, if `Network` is one at the start of the melodic event, then FM synthesis is in effect and only operator one (the one directly producing sound) has its `amp` parameter set.

+The `F` and `amp` parameters in melodic events are not technically necessary because you could just define a new instrument for the event.
+However, they can drastically reduce the number of instruments that need to be defined by handling the most frequent cases of altered parameters.

 Each melodic event also implies that the key-down flag for whichever channel it is assigned to should be turned on at the start of the event, left on for the audible duration, and turned off for the remaining reserved duration.